-Specifies one or more patterns to be used during the search for input.
+Specify one or more patterns to be used during the search for input.
 Patterns in pattern_list must be separated by a NEWLINE character.
 A null pattern can be specified by two adjacent newline characters in pattern_list.
-Unless the -E or -F option is also specified, each pattern is treated as a basic regular expression.
+Unless the -E or -F option is also specified, each pattern will be treated as a basic regular expression.
 Multiple -e and -f options are accepted by grep.
 All of the specified patterns are used when matching lines, but the order of evaluation is unspecified.

-Matches using full regular expressions.
-Treats each pattern specified as a full regular expression.
+Match using full regular expressions.
+Treat each pattern specified as a full regular expression.
 If any entire full regular expression pattern matches an input line, the line will be matched.
 A null full regular expression matches every line.
-Each pattern is interpreted as a full regular expression as described on the regex(5) manual page, except for \( and \), and including:
+Each pattern will be interpreted as a full regular expression as described on the regex(5) manual page, except for \( and \), and including:

 A full regular expression followed by + that matches one or more occurrences of the full regular expression.